marked42/learning-notes/web/web.md

 }
 ```

 HTTP request message contains header `Origin` with an URI as its value to specify message origin.
+Body of HTTP response message are **not** shown.

 ```http
 GET /resources/public-data/ HTTP/1.1